pingcap/docs/reference/tools/data-migration/dm-portal.md

 ---
 title: DM Portal Overview
-summary:
+summary: This document introduces the features of DM Portal
 category: reference
 ---

 # DM Portal Overview

-The current Data Migration (DM) provides a variety of features, including [table routing](/reference/tools/data-migration/features/overview.md#table-routing), [black & white table lists](/reference/tools/data-migration/features/overview.md#black-white-table-lists), [binlog event filter](/reference/tools/data-migration/features/overview.md#binlog-event-filter), [column mapping](/reference/tools/data-migration/features/overview.md#column-mapping), etc. However, these features also increase the complexity of using DM, especially when users are modifying [DM task configurations](/reference/tools/data-migration/configure/task-configuration-file.md).
+The current Data Migration (DM) provides a variety of features, including [table routing](/reference/tools/data-migration/features/overview.md#table-routing), [black & white table lists](/reference/tools/data-migration/features/overview.md#black-white-table-lists), [binlog event filter](/reference/tools/data-migration/features/overview.md#binlog-event-filter), and [column mapping](/reference/tools/data-migration/features/overview.md#column-mapping).
+However, these features also increase the complexity of using DM, especially when users are modifying [DM task configurations](/reference/tools/data-migration/configure/task-configuration-file.md).

-To address this problem, DM provides a simple web program, DM Portal, which enables users to visually configure the required replication tasks and generates a `task.yml` file that can be directly executed by DM.
+To address this problem, DM provides a simple web program, DM Portal.
+DM Portal enables users to visually configure the required replication tasks, and generates a `task.yaml` file that can be directly executed by DM.

 ## Features

-- Configuring replication mode
+- Configure replication mode

-    - DM Portal supports three replication modes of DM:
+DM Portal supports three replication modes of DM:
     - Full replication
     - Incremental replication
     - All (full + incremental)

 - Configuring instance information

-    - DM Portal can configure the table replication routing, which supports the configuration of merging sharded tables in DM.
+DM Portal can configure the table replication routing, which supports the configuration of merging sharded tables in DM.

 - Configuring binlog event filters

-  - DM Portal supports filtering binlog events in databases and tables.
+DM Portal supports filtering binlog events in databases and tables.

 - Generating configuration file

-    - DM Portal can generate configuration files and download the files to the local server.
-    - Meanwhile, it automatically creates a file in the `/tmp/` directory on the dm-portal server.
+DM Portal can generate configuration files and download the files to the local server.
+Meanwhile, it automatically creates a file in the `/tmp/` directory on the dm-portal server.

 ## Restrictions